xyzmaps/xyz-documentation/docs/cli/command-reference.md

 #### [upload](basic-features.md#uploadupdate-data-to-a-space)

 Upload GeoJSON, CSV, or a Shapefile to the given Space -- if no spaceID is given, a new space will be created.
-GeoJSON feature IDs will be respected unless you override with -o or specify with -i; pipe GeoJSON via stdout using | here xyz upload spaceid
+GeoJSON feature IDs will be respected unless you override with -o or specify with -i; pipe GeoJSON via stdout using | xyzmaps space upload spaceid

 ```console
   -f, --file <file>               comma separated list of local GeoJSON,